How Protein for Hair Transforms Your Locks- Repair, Strengthen, Shine

 • Silk protein

-Choose your protein based on hair type and condition.
+Choose your protein based on the type of hair and condition.

 4. How to Know If Hair Needs Moisture or Protein